East–West Schism: Uncreated light

-Original sin, free will and the Immaculate Conception
+Original sin, free will, and the Immaculate Conception

 Augustine's doctrine of original sin

-Some Eastern Orthodox polemicists claim that Orthodox do not accept Augustine's teaching of original sin.
+Some Eastern Orthodox polemicists claim that Eastern Orthodox do not accept Augustine's teaching of original sin.
 His interpretation of ancestral sin is rejected in the East as well.
 Nor is Augustine's teaching accepted in its totality in the West.
 The Catholic Church rejects traducianism and affirms creationism of the soul.
 Its teaching on original sin is largely based on but not identical with that of Augustine, and is opposed to the interpretation of Augustine advanced by Martin Luther and John Calvin.
 Its teaching departs from Augustine's ideas in some respects.

-Another Orthodox view is expressed by Christos Yannaras, who described Augustine as "the fount of every distortion and alteration in the Church's truth in the West".
+Another Eastern Orthodox view is expressed by Christos Yannaras, who described Augustine as "the fount of every distortion and alteration in the Church's truth in the West".
 This view is ahistorical.
-In fact, Augustine's teaching on original sin was solemnly affirmed by the ecumenical Council of Ephesus, and the ecumenical Second Council of Constantinople numbered Saint Augustine among the great doctors of the orthodox Church, alongside Athanasius of Alexandria, Hilary of Poitiers, Basil of Caesarea, Gregory of Nazianzus, Gregory of Nyssa, St. Ambrose, Theophilus, John Chrysostom, Cyril of Alexandria, and Pope Leo the Great.
-The late modern denial by some Orthodox writers of the supposedly "Western" teaching on original sin is regarded by some traditionalist Orthodox as a form of modernism.
+In fact, Augustine's teaching on original sin was solemnly affirmed by the ecumenical Council of Ephesus, and the ecumenical Second Council of Constantinople numbered Saint Augustine among the great doctors of the Church, alongside Athanasius of Alexandria, Hilary of Poitiers, Basil of Caesarea, Gregory of Nazianzus, Gregory of Nyssa, St. Ambrose, Theophilus, John Chrysostom, Cyril of Alexandria, and Pope Leo the Great.
+The late modern denial by some Eastern Orthodox writers of the supposedly "Western" teaching on original sin is regarded by some traditionalist Eastern Orthodox as a form of modernism.